keepworks/KWGradientView/README.md

 gradientView.addGradientLayerAlongXAxis(colors: [UIColor.red, UIColor.green, UIColor.blue])
 ```

+Also we can add any number of colors by adding them to the array of colors.

 All the methods in the pod are implemented in [`GradientsViewController.swift`](https://github.com/keepworks/KWGradientView/blob/master/KWGradientView/GradientsViewController.swift) for your reference.

 ## Author